We have 11 branches across Northern Ireland.Branch Finder

-We post annual mortgage statements in January which cover the period from January to December of the previous year.
+We post annual mortgage statements in January each year, which cover the period from January to December of the previous year.
 It will show you the balance of the mortgage, payments and interest charges and any fees accrued over the year.

 Can I change the bank account from which I pay my mortgage?

 Yes.
 Please complete and return this Direct Debit form along with a recent bank statement for the account you wish us to collect your mortgage payment from.